FTV 640 Thermal Camera System.

 FTV HELLFYR MOUNTING BRACKET - Allows seamless integration of camera to HELLFYR in seconds - $200 AUD

 Being purpose designed, the FTV system offers significant advantages over an adapted 'thermal' monocular.
 Central to this is the FTV POWER MANAGEMENT MODULE and independent switching of the camera or spotlight.
-This means NO WIRE WRAP UP from power or data feed cables.
+This means NO WIRE WRAP UP from power or data feed cables from the remote through the roof cavity.
 The FTV WIFI delivers sustained data rates beyond typical monocular devices especially for long sustained use.
 Nothing will frustrate a professional user more than having the LIVE VIDEO FEED repeatedly freeze, suffer latency and in a worse case require a lengthy system reboot.
 The FTV system is designed to be a solid reliable working tool.

 The FTV design team.
 Right here in Australia.